patricklafrance/shelby/README.md

         },
     });

-To create a `ViewModel` from a definition:
+2. Create a `ViewModel` instance from the definition:

     var vm = new ClientDetailViewModel({
         firstName: "John",